vroma1/hello-world/README.md

 # hello-world
-You can test your phone here - https://vroma1.github.io/hello-world/.
+You can test your camera video and audio streams here - https://vroma1.github.io/hello-world/.